Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Adaptive Parameter-Wise Diagonal Quasi-Newton

 \subsection{Rectified Absolute Value of Hessian for Nonconvexity}

 To guarantee convergence, quasi-Newton methods require the approximated Hessian matrix $B_t$ to be positive definite at each step.
 The common strategy in previous studies is to solve the updating formula in \eqref{eq:secant} by restricting the candidate matrix $B$ to be symmetric positive definite.
 It is known that the BFGS update preserves the positive-definiteness of $B_{t+1}$ as long as the curvature condition $s_{t}^T y_t > 0$ holds, which can be guaranteed for strongly convex problem.
 For nonconvex problem, the curvature condition can be satisfied by performing a line search, which is, however, expensive or even infeasible in stochastic setting, because the exact function values and gradient information are unavailable. \citet{wang2017stochastic} proposed the stochastic damped L-BFGS (SdLBFGS) method that implicitly generates a positive definite matrix without line search.
+However, it usually requires large history size ($m \ge 100$) to guarantee convergence, which is infeasible for large-scale optimization.

 To handle nonconvexity, we adopt a different strategy that does not require the solution of $B_{t}$ in \eqref{eq:secant} to be positive definite.
-Intuitively, we search for $B_t$ that is a good approximation of the real Hessian, which is unnecessarily positive definite in nonconvex problem.
+Intuitively, we search for $B_t$ that is a good approximation of the real Hessian, which is not necessarily positive definite in nonconvex problem.
 When we use $B_t$ as preconditioning to calculate the update direction, we use its absolute value:

 where $\sqrt{\cdot}$ is the positive definite square root of a matrix.
 The motivation of absolute value is straight-forward: for dimensions with large absolute values of curvature, the objective function could be very sharp and we would prefer to take relatively smaller steps than those flatter dimensions.
-Since \textsc{Apollo} formulate $B_t$ as a diagonal matrix, the cost of computing $|B_t|$ is marginal. \paragraph{Rectified Absolute Value of $B_t$} For nonconvex objective functions, there exist inflection points whose curvatures are zero.
+Since \textsc{Apollo} formulate $B_t$ as a diagonal matrix, the cost of computing $|B_t|$ is marginal.

+\paragraph{Rectified Absolute Value of $B_t$} For nonconvex objective functions, there exist inflection points whose curvatures are zero.
 To prevent the steps from becoming arbitrarily large, we rectify the absolute value of $B_t$ with a convexity hyper-parameter $\sigma$:

 where the $\mathrm{rectify}(\cdot, \sigma)$ function is similar to the rectified linear unit (ReLU)~\citep{nair2010rectified} with threshold set to $\sigma$.
 The update direction in \eqref{eq:correct} is then $d_t = D_t^{-1} m_t$.